lellingsen/PersonalSite/content/blog/first-post/index.md

 ---
-title: First blog post
+title: Welcome!
 date: "2021-01-31T12:47:03.284Z"
-description: "The beginning to my blog"
+description: "Is this thing on?"
 ---

 Welcome to my blog!
 The plan is to write about code, technology, and learning.
 I plan to document my journeys learning new tools and languages.